Sharing Rules in Salesforce

 In Salesforce, sharing rules are like access control mechanisms for your data.
 They determine who can see, edit, or delete specific records beyond what’s granted by the organization-wide defaults (OWD).

 These rules aim to give access to records based on pre-defined criteria.
-Sharing rules are most valuable when OWDs are set to private or public read-only, as they can extend access without restricting access.
+Sharing rules are most valuable when OWDs are set to private or public read-only, as they can extend access without restricting it.

 Let’s see what they are and how to implement them in your Salesforce org.